-The majority of the container equipment included in the accompanying consolidated financial statements is owned by TL, Textainer Marine Containers II Limited ("TMCL II"), Textainer Marine Containers V Limited ("TMCL V"), Textainer Marine Containers VI Limited ("TMCL VI") and Textainer Marine Containers VII Limited ("TMCL VII"), all Bermuda companies and all of which were wholly-owned subsidiaries of the Company as of December 31, 2020 and 2019.
-All owned containers are pledged as collateral for debt as of December 31, 2020 and 2019.
+The majority of the container equipment included in the accompanying consolidated financial statements is owned by TL, Textainer Marine Containers II Limited ("TMCL II"), Textainer Marine Containers V Limited ("TMCL VI"), Textainer Marine Containers VI Limited ("TMCL VI"), all Bermuda companies and all of which were wholly-owned subsidiaries of the Company as of December 31, 2019 and 2018.
+On December 31, 2019, Leased Assets Pool Company Limited ("LAPCO") became a wholly-owned subsidiary of the Company (see Note 4 "LAPCO Acquisition" for further discussion).
+All owned containers are pledged as collateral for debt as of December 31, 2019 and 2018.